kv9898/open-remote-wsl/README.md

 # Open Remote - WSL for Positron

+> **⚠️ DEPRECATED**: This extension is no longer maintained.
+Since [Positron 2025.11.0-234](https://github.com/posit-dev/positron/releases/tag/2025.11.0-234), Positron officially supports WSL with a built-in extension.
+Users are recommended to update Positron and use the official extension instead.

 This is a fork of [Open Remote - WSL](https://github.com/jeanp413/open-remote-wsl) adapted for [Positron](https://github.com/posit-dev/positron) only.

 ![Open Remote WSL](https://github.com/user-attachments/assets/30dbc136-3ca2-451f-9a3d-58d7c68b5fe6)